 And still, they just so happened to find this symbiote that is not only capable, but has this need to be a protector.
 They know exactly who is in charge and whether that person is apt to take care of them...
 Sheep are stupid?
 What about the people who fall for them?

 It isn't hard to do.
 They teach us something rather important.
 Do you see gratitude in that ewe's face?
 Do you see the reverence in his?
 How do they do that?

 There is just something charming about sheep.
 No one would confuse this ewe for anything but a happy mom.
 They need us, they know they need us, and they know we need to be needed.
 Did I say they also taste good, not to mention making a fiber that still has no synthetic equal?

 There are compensations to the business, although they can also entail hardships.
 There's a room with a view...

-Sometimes, it's a heck of a view...

-Look carefully: note that the sage in this meadow has given way to grasses.
+Note that the sage in this meadow has given way to grasses, just as in Deseret.

-There are luxury accommodations.
+Sometimes, it's a heck of a view... with luxury accommodations!
 Actually, a sheep wagon can be quite comfortable, if a bit sparse compared to your average RV.
+Photo Courtesy Lyle McNeal

-But then it beats this pyramid tent, which is more typical for shepherds.
+But then it beats this pyramid tent, which is more typical for shepherds and cowboys.